Reputation crisis management

 Speed is essential in responding to allegations or unwanted disclosures on the internet.
-But even more important is the nature of the response, in both tone and substance.
-It is possible to survive and even flourish in such an event.
+But what is even more important, is the nature of the response, in both tone and substance.
+It is possible to survive and even flourish during reputational crisis situations.
 To do so, a company needs to have an internet PR crisis management policy in place.

 All those who hold a role on that policy team should get together at least once a year to discuss the policy and their individual roles.

 During normal times, the sales department will be handling sales, the support department will be handling customers’ technical issues, and the information technology or marketing department will be handling the company’s blogs, social networking sites and so on.

-Also likely to be affected is the department dealing with customer complaints.
+Also likely to be affected, is the department dealing with customer complaints.
 There may be an increase in rejected or returned goods, with customers assuming, because of what they read on the internet, that there is something wrong with them.
 There might also be media interest in the derogatory information.

 When negative information about the company appears online, even customers who might have been otherwise happy, start to lose confidence in your company, and gain the courage to add their own opinions to the online discussion.

 It is therefore very important for your company to meet in advance of trouble to discuss how the company will handle internet reputation crisis situations.
 Those at the top of the organisation need to ensure that there are systems in place that filter down to the customer support team and the sales people who handle daily contact with the public.